 First, there’s the classic penny loafer.
 Despite being a symbol of Ivy League fashion, it actually originated in Norway before later being reinvented by American firm G.H.
 Bass & Co.
 The style gets its name from the sit on the front of each shoe, which doubles up as a place to store a penny.

 Then there’s the tassel loafer.
 The story goes that this silhouette was born in the 1950s, when Oscar-winning actor Paul Lukas asked American shoemakers Alden to recreate a pair of Oxfords he found in Europe that had little tassels at the ends of the laces.
 The result was an instant classic, and many competitors went on to release their own versions of this much-loved style soon after.

-There’s no doubt that the horsebit loafer is the go-to dress shoe within the realm of loafers.
-As its name suggests, the horsebit takes its influence from equestrian style – and we have Gucci to thank for its existence.
+There’s no doubt that the horse it loafer is the go-to dress shoe within the realm of loafers.
+As its name suggests, the horsebit takes its influence from equestrian style – and we have

 And don’t forget the slipper.
 This style of loafer is characterised by its leather sole, slight heel and velvet or suede uppers.
 It works just as well as an alternative to the more traditional dress shoe as it does for smartening up a casual outfit.

-When you’re ready to add a pair to your collection (now, man, now), these are the brands to slide into.
+When you’re ready to add a pair of shoes to your collection (now, man, now), these are the best loafers for men to slide into.

 Granted, they’re not the cheapest on the market, but for the extra investment, you can expect luxury touches like a lamb fur or quilted satin lining.

 Brooks Brothers is America’s oldest clothing retailer, with a heritage dating back almost 200 years.
 The brand offers a discerning range of traditional men’s loafers, and the quality is almost second to none.